Understanding your blood pressure numbers

 Metabolic syndrome, a group of five conditions that affect heart health

 Researchers have found that early menopause is a marker for increased risk of cardiovascular disease.
-Early menopause is associated in women who are Black or Hispanic, smoke, have short menstrual cycles, or have poor heart health in their reproductive years.
+Early menopause is associated with women who are Black or Hispanic, smoke, have short menstrual cycles, or have poor heart health in their reproductive years.

-Menopause caused by surgery, such as removal of the ovaries, has also been associated with higher cardiovascular disease risk.
+Menopause caused by surgery, such as the removal of the ovaries, has also been associated with higher cardiovascular disease risk.
 However, a hysterectomy (removal of the uterus) did not appear to affect cardiovascular risk.

 Keeping your heart healthy